Skip to main content

 Use ["*"] for all sessions or [] for none.
 The session scope a plugin may act on is fixed by its manifest — activation can narrow it but never widen it past what the manifest's sessions allows.

 To give one session different settings, set a per-session config override with PUT /api/plugins/{id}/config/{sessionId} (send an empty config to clear it).
 The override is shallow-merged over the base config for that session's events.
+Override support is per-plugin — a plugin honors it only if it re-reads its config per event — and each official plugin's status is listed in the plugin catalog.

 Management endpoints